 symchk /r c:\windows\system32 /s SRV*c:\symbols\*http://msdl.microsoft.com/download/symbols

 In this command “c:\symbols” is your symbol directory.
 This could be anything whatever is your symbol location.
-This command may take hour’s time to finish and it download more than 700 MBs.
+This command may take an hour’s time to finish and it would download more than 700 MB.
 Better you run it overnight.

-To attached debugger with your executable which is causing crash use following command at command prompt from the location where you installed Debugging Tools (typically C:\Program Files\Debugging Tools for Windows (x86), ADPlus is a vbscript file).
+To attach debugger with your executable which is causing the crash, use the following command at the command prompt from the location where you installed Debugging Tools (typically C:\Program Files\Debugging Tools for Windows (x86), ADPlus is a VBScript file).

 ADPlus -crash -pn iexplore.exe -o C:\dump

-Where iexplore.exe is the process name for which you want to observe the crash C:\dump is location where CDB.exe will create log and dump files.
+Where iexplore.exe is the process name for which you want to observe the crash, and C:\dump is the location where CDB.exe will create log and dump files.

 Using Task Manager

-Use Task Manager, right click on the process and choose Create Dump File (useful for a hang process).
-You can configure dump type from Control Panel using System > Advanced tab, and then click Settings under Startup and Recovery.
-Choose “Write debugging information” dropdown to change the dump type and location.
+Use Task Manager, right click on the process, and choose Create Dump File (useful for a hang process).
+You can configure the dump type from the Control Panel using System > Advanced tab, and then click Settings under Startup and Recovery.
+Choose the “Write debugging information” dropdown to change the dump type and location.
 Note: this option is available only in Windows Vista onwards.

 Analyzing Dump file